How Much Do Children's Orthotic Shoes Cost in the UK?

 Managing the Cost of Rapid Growth

-Children grow approximately two shoe sizes per year between the ages of 3 and 10.
-For a child with orthotics, this means replacing compatible shoes every 3 to 6 months during peak growth years.
-The cost adds up quickly.
+Children grow roughly two shoe sizes per year between the ages of 3 and 10.
+For a child with orthotics, that means replacing compatible shoes every 3 to 6 months during peak growth years.
+The cost adds up fast.

-• Buy end-of-season.
+- Buy end-of-season.
 School shoes and trainers often go on sale at the end of the school year or after Christmas.
-If you know your child's growth pattern, buying ahead at a reduced price can save significantly.
+If you know your child's growth pattern, buying ahead at a reduced price can save a lot.

-• Start with mainstream options.
-If your child's device is compatible with standard shoes, there is no need to pay specialist prices.
+- Start with mainstream options.
+If your child's device is compatible with standard shoes, there's no need to pay specialist prices.

 Frequently Asked Questions